mariasalvador00/EthDiff-Face/README.md

 ## Project Structure

 Here, we present the scripts used throughout this work.
-If you want to access the trained models and the encoded data, you can do so through https://drive.google.com/drive/folders/1h0qUyOW-AVu9t2rPhj4KUGxznMw4QD_L?usp=sharing
+If you want to access the trained models and the encoded synthetic data, you can do so through https://drive.google.com/drive/folders/1h0qUyOW-AVu9t2rPhj4KUGxznMw4QD_L?usp=sharing